fermyon/fwf-examples/samples/bulk-redirects/README.md

 ## Run the Spin App on your machine

-Once you've cloned the repository and moved to the `./samples/bulk-redirects`, install the dependencies, build and run the app:
+Once you've cloned the repository and moved to the `./samples/bulk-redirects`, build and run the Spin app:

 ```console
 spin build